-The position and rotation of a
+The position, rotation, and scale of a

-NetworkObject is normally only synchronized when that object is spawned.
+NetworkObject is normally only synchronized once when that object is spawned.
 To synchronize position, rotation, and scale at realtime during the game, a

 NetworkTransform component is needed.

 NetworkTransform synchronizes the transform from server object to the clients.

 NetworkTransform covers most use cases for synchronizing transforms.
 For some special cases such as really fast paced games a custom implementation with a different interpolation algorithm might be better.

 NetworkTransform components on child objects of your network object to synchronize individual positions of child objects.